cict-cc206/syllabus/README.md

 # Course Syllabus

+> This syllabus is the intellectual property of WVSU.
+It can be used for instruction purposes provided that prior approval is granted by the University.
+Likewise, the designer(s) of the syllabus must be properly acknowledged.

 ## Outcomes-Based Education (OBE) Course Design/Syllabus in CC 206 – Application Development & Emerging Technologies

 ### I. University